kronos-et-al/MensaApp/backend/README.md

 ### Deploy using Docker
 If you only want to run the backend and want to provide a database by other means, you can run the backend container using:
-(Is you use docker compose, this is not necessary!)
+(If you use docker compose, this is not necessary!)
 ```
-docker run -d --name mens-app-backend \
+docker run -d --name mensa-app-backend \
     -p 80:80
     -e DATABASE_URL=postgres://<db user>:<db password>@<db host>/<db port>/<db name>
     -e SMTP_SERVER=<domain of mail server> \
     -e SMTP_PORT=<port of mail server> \
     -e SMTP_USERNAME=<username of mail server> \
     -e SMTP_PASSWORD=<password of mail server> \
-    -e ADMIN_EMAIL=<email address admin notofocations should be send to> \
+    -e ADMIN_EMAIL=<email address admin notifications should be sent to> \
     -e FLICKR_API_KEY=<flickr public api key> \
     ghcr.io/kronos-et-al/mensa-app
 ```